Semantic Hierarchy Preserving Deep Hashing for Large-scale Image Retrieval: Proposed Approach

+We propose a multi-level normalized Gaussian model to keep a hierarchical semantic structure in the Hamming space.
+Denote the hashing output as $r_i=f(x_i, \Theta)$ and $r_i\in \{-1,1\}^L$, where $L$ is the binary code length.
+The proposed objective function is formulated as following:

-where $\Theta$ are parameters of the CNN and $\mu_{ki}$ is the class center of class $i$ in the $k$-th level of the semantic hierarchy. $C_k$ is the number of classes at $k$-th level and $\sigma_k$ is a parameters to control the class gaps. $d(\cdot,\cdot)$ is the Hamming distance function.
-To solve this discrete optimization problem, we follow the optimization method in DCWH~\cite{zhe2018deep} that firstly relaxes the $r_n$ to $[-\alpha,\alpha]$ where $\alpha$ is set to $1.1$ as \cite{zhe2018deep}.
-Then the distance $d(\cdot,\cdot)$ can be replaced with a Euclidean distance.
-The loss function can be derived as
+where $M=\{\mu_k\}_{k=1}^K$ and $\mu_{k}=\{\mu_{kj}\}_{j=1}^{C_k}$.
+Here, $\mu_{kj}$ represents the $j$-th class centers in the $k$-th level of the semantic hierarchy, $C_k$ is the total number of classes at the $k$-th level and $\sigma_k$ is a parameter to control the intra-class variance at the level $k$. $d(\cdot,\cdot)$ is the Hamming distance function.
+To solve this discrete optimization problem, we follow the optimization strategy in DCWH~\cite{zhe2019deep}.
+We first relax the $r_i$ to $[-\alpha,\alpha]$ where $\alpha$ is empirically set to $1.1$ in~\cite{zhe2019deep}.
+Then, the original distance $d(\cdot,\cdot)$ can be replaced with a Euclidean distance.
+And the loss function becomes the following:

-where $\eta_1$ is a regulation term. ${ReLU}$ is the rectified linear unit defined as $ReLU(x) = \max(0,x)$.
-This loss function is differentiable and the classical back-propagation can be used for optimizing the parameters of CNN, $\Theta$
+where $\eta_1$ is the regularization weight. ${ReLU}$ is the rectified linear unit defined as $ReLU(x) = \max(0,x)$.
+The above loss function is differentiable and the classical back-propagation can be applied to optimize the network parameters $\Theta$.

-We update the fine-level (leaf nodes) class centers $\{\mu_{0i}\}$ with the training data using the following formulation.
+We update the fine-level class centers $\{\mu_{1j}\}$ with the training data as following:

-where $N_{0i}$ is the number of images $X_n$ that belong to the $i$-th class in the lowest level of hierarchy.
-The upper class centers are calculated with their own lower level class centers as follows
+where $N_{1j}$ is the number of images that belong to the $j$-th class in the lowest hierarchy level in the whole dataset.
+Based on $\{\mu_{1j}\}$, the upper-level class centers $\{\mu_{kj}\}_{k=2}^K$ can be calculated from their own child level class centers as following:

-where $C_{ki}$ is the number of level-$k$ classes belonging to the $i$-th class at level $k$.
-By such a recursive calculation, we can save computation cost and eliminate the influence of imbalanced training data between classes.
-To ensure that the parent class gaps are larger than the child ones, the hyperparameters $\sigma_k$ should be chosen to satisfy the following equation,
+where $C_{kj}$ is the number of level-($k$-1) classes with the same parent class, i.e., $j$-th class at level $k$.
+By such a recursive calculation, not only can we save the computation cost but also eliminate the influence of imbalanced training data between classes.
+The hyper parameters $\{\sigma_k^2\}$ are chosen to satisfy the criterion $\sigma^2_{k-1} \leq \sigma^2_{k}$ so that the variances within parent classes are larger than the child ones.
+Finally, we introduce a quantization term following~\cite{li2017deep} to encourage the relaxed real-valued hashing outputs to be binary.
+The finalized objective function is shown as:

-The two-stage strategy described in~\cite{zhe2018deep} is used to reduce the quantization error.
-The whole algorithm is summarized in Algorithm~\ref{alg:1}.
+where $b_i=\mathbf{sgn}(r_i)$ and $\eta_2$ is a hyper parameter controlling the weight of the quantization term.
+The whole training procedure is summarized in Algorithm~\ref{alg:1}.